- Accessing the New Visualization Canvas

 Accessing the New Visualization Canvas

 Creating a visualization of your data is easy!
 Simply log in with your Socrata account, which will allow you to create and save new visualizations.
-Then, from the landing page for a dataset, simply click on the Explore Data button and select Visualize and Filter.
-Or, from within the dataset, click the green Visualize tab and click on Try Visualization Preview.
+Then, from the landing page for a dataset, simply click on the Visualize button and select Create Visualization.
+Or, from within the dataset, click the green Visualize tab and click on Launch New Visualization.
 This will open a new page where you can begin building your visualization!

 To get started, you'll want to click on the + Add Visualization button in the upper right corner of the page.